 |---|---|

-By understanding the rules and potential pitfalls of gifting, you can make informed decisions that support your loved ones while minimizing the impact of inheritance tax on your estate.
+By understanding the rules and potential pitfalls of gifting, you can make informed decisions that support your loved ones while minimising the impact of Inheritance Tax on your estate.

 The Main Residence Nil Rate Band